stefanbohne/bynar/docs/tutorial.rst

 Versailles is also a pure functional language.
 This essentially means that the values of variables cannot be changed.
 More generally speaking functions cannot have side effects.
-That means that the result of every function call is solely determined by its arguments.
+So the result of every function call is solely determined by its arguments.

 First Steps